Karnes County Detention, TX

 Can detainees at Karnes County Detention receive incoming phone calls?

 No. Detainees at Karnes County Detention cannot receive incoming phone calls.
-For an urgent message, call the facility and provide the detainee’s identifying information and your contact number.
+For an urgent message, call the facility and provide the detainee’s identifying information and your contact details.

 Communication